 - Psychotherapy: This is usually a longer-term treatment that focuses on gaining insight into long term physical and emotional problems.
 The aim is to effect lasting change.
 Psychotherapy aims to explore the deeper unconscious processes in the personality that influence the way we relate to ourselves and others.
 People can choose psychotherapy to discover more about themselves, and to live their lives in a more rewarding and satisfying way.

-I am a psychotherapeutic counsellor in Transactional Analysis (TA), and in the final stages of qualifying as a Certified Transactional Analyst (CTA) with an MSc in TA Psychotherapy.
-I base my work on TA informed by current research on neuro-biology, attachment and regulation theories.
+I am a psychotherapist and counsellor in Transactional Analysis (TA), qualified as a Certified Transactional Analyst (CTA) with an MSc in TA Psychotherapy.
+I base my work on Relational TA, informed by humanistic bio-psycho-social approaches.

 TA is a theory of personality and a method of psychotherapy for personal growth and change.
 One of the strengths of TA is the way in which client and therapist take equal responsibility for setting and achieving the goals of therapy together.
 Whilst your concerns are serious, you can also expect to find humour alongside the ‘Aha!’ moments.
-It is my practice to review things regularly to monitor progress; invite you to give me feedback on our work and ensure you’re happy with the way it is going.
+It is my practice to review things regularly to monitor progress; invite you to give me feedback on our work and this process in itself is one of the most valuable aspects of therapy.

 As I work ‘relationally’, I will think about the dynamics of our relationship.
 This gives us an opportunity to address your thoughts, feelings and behaviour patterns as they emerge ‘live’ in our sessions.
-I believe that many of us are damaged in relationship and can be healed in relationship too.
+It is not just a cliche that many of us are damaged in relationship and can be healed in relationship too.

-I recognise the challenge of finding the 'right' therapist for you so I welcome your call, however tentative, to find out more about me and the process.
+I understand how difficult it is to find the 'right' therapist so I welcome your call, however tentative, to find out more about me and the process.

 Training, qualifications & experience

-I worked in the commercial sector after graduating with a liberal arts degree.
-After raising a family and following a post-graduate foundation year at Birkbeck College, London University, I began training and completed the four year training as a psychotherapist at the Metanoia Institute, a highly regarded training and counselling organisation in West London.
+Originally, I worked in the commercial sector after graduating with a liberal arts degree.
+After raising a family and a post-graduate foundation year at Birkbeck College, London University, I completed the four year training as a psychotherapist at the Metanoia Institute, a highly regarded training and counselling organisation in West London.
 I understand and have experience of the personal and professional pressures which people face.
 Plus, I have undertaken different forms of psychotherapy myself which has been critical to my development as a person and a therapist.
-I also draw on my experience working in different clinical settings both as a counsellor and as a psychotherapeutic assessor.
+I also draw on my experience working in different clinical settings both as a counsellor, psychotherapist and as a psychotherapeutic assessor.
 My training included an internship at an NHS mental health facility for patients suffering from serious personality disorders and the most severe difficulties.

 - MA Cantab 1984.